inoas/gleam-cake/docs/demo-apps/02_demo_union_and_decode/README.md

-# Cake demo app: SELECT and decode
+# Cake demo app: UNION and decode

-This demo of Cake shows how to `SELECT` and decode returning rows into Gleam records.
+This demo of Cake shows how to `UNION` and decode returning rows into Gleam records.

 To start postgres via docker compose, see